Orange Juice (band): The Postcard years

-The Orange Juice album is great.
-In my opinion, if Orange Juice are "handled right," they could be a very major pop band, and they could sell in America...
-The album recognises that fact and, without sublimating them under a lot of useless overdubs, embellishes the sound enough to bring out what Orange Juice already had.
-There are horns on a few tracks and even strings on one.

 Afterwards, Orange Juice took the tapes from the sessions with Kidron and signed to Polydor, hastening the demise of Postcard.
-A scheduled final Orange Juice single on Postcard, "Wan Light", failed to ever see the light of day, to the regret of Collins:
+A scheduled final Orange Juice single on Postcard, "Wan Light", failed to ever see the light of day.
+Collins later described the move to Polydor as a mistake and said the band had been naive about leaving the independent sector.

-This was set to become our fifth single but it never actually came out since we decided to make the move to a major company.
-It was a mistake in retrospect, as we had these huge expectations from Polydor...
-Postcard now seems to be like a hobby that we became obsessive about – you would have to be either very foolish or very generous to call it a business.
-My own motivation has never been money though, and I feel that if we'd stayed in the independent sector of the market we would have become much more important.
-We were naive then, and were stupidly tempted by a major label.

 The Postcard Records-era history of Orange Juice is featured in the 2015 documentary film Big Gold Dream and the 2014 book by Simon Reynolds 'Simply Thrilled Honey: the preposterous tale of Postcard Records'.

 Debut album and the search for a hit

 Debut album You Can't Hide Your Love Forever was not released by Polydor until February 1982, and received mixed reviews, with the use of backing singers and synthesizers anathema to some of the band's long-term fans.
 Retrospectively, however, the album is often cited as a classic of the era and a key influence on the C86 generation and beyond.
 By the stage the album was released, the band in any case had a new line-up: in August 1981, Josef K split up, with Collins asking guitarist Malcolm Ross to join the band, making it a five-piece.
 This caused some ructions, with Daly and Kirk reportedly feeling the band was losing its original sound (Daly in particularly having publicly objected to the first Polydor single "L.O.V.E...
 Love", a cover of the Al Green classic, released in October 1981).
 Collins was reported in the press as siding with Kirk and Daly before deciding to leave with Malcolm Ross and bass player David McClymont who wanted to pursue the more commercial sound Kidron and others had promoted.